-If you own any Aviva or Singlife insurance, you would have been notified of the upcoming Aviva-Singlife merger and started wondering what that means for you and your policy.
+If you own any Aviva or Singlife insurance, you would have been notified of the Aviva-Singlife merger and wondered what that meant for you and your policy.

 Who are Aviva and Singlife?
 Why are they merging?

-The Aviva Singlife merger has taken us by surprise, partly because they are two very different companies.
+The Aviva Singlife merger took us by surprise, partly because they are two very different companies.

 Aviva Singapore is the local arm of British life insurer, Aviva.
 Most Singaporeans would be familiar with this brand as they’ve been around for quite some time here.
 Aviva is also known for providing life insurance cover during National Service, and for its affordable group term life insurance for NSmen and those in the public service.

-Meanwhile, Singlife is a locally-based insurance startup that’s only been operating for three years.
+Meanwhile, Singlife is a locally-based insurance startup that’s been in operation for six years now.
 Singlife is known for the Singlife Account, an insurance savings plan that’s targeted at the young and digitally-savvy, although it also offers term life insurance plans.

 By joining forces, the companies hope to become a “home-grown regional brand” that will offer “innovative financial products with intuitive technology and independent advice,” said Singlife chairman Ray Ferguson in an article by The Straits Times.

 What happens to existing Aviva insurance policies e.g. group term life for NSmen?

 If you are an existing Aviva (or Singlife) policyholder, nothing will happen to your insurance policy.
 There are no changes to the terms, premiums and fees.

-As the Aviva Singlife merger is still pending approval and will only happen in 1H 2021, Aviva Singapore and Singlife will continue to operate independently until then.
-Both Aviva and Singlife customer service teams remain unchanged for the time being.
+As the Aviva Singlife merger was pending approval until 1H 2021, Aviva Singapore and Singlife continued to operate independently until H1 2021.
+Both Aviva and Singlife customer service teams remained unchanged during that time.

-If you are an Aviva insurance policyholder, your existing policies will continue to be upheld and serviced by Aviva Singapore until the merger is completed.
+If you were an Aviva insurance policyholder, your existing policies would have continued to be upheld and serviced by Aviva Singapore until the merger is completed.